getzola/zola/docs/content/documentation/getting-started/configuration.md

 slugify_paths = false

 # Slugify anchors.
 Enabled by default; disabling this causes automatic heading
-# IDs to be the heading text, unaltered.
+# IDs to be the heading text, with ASCII whitespace replaced with underscores.
 slugify_anchors = true

 # When set to "true", all code blocks are highlighted.